alles9fresser/Conditional-GAN/README.md

 # Conditional-GAN

-Sample jupyter notebook codes and generated sampels for for CGAN (Conditional GAN)
+Simple jupyter notebook codes and generated sampels for for CGAN (Conditional GAN)

-# Sampled images